AndreasG11/MAE224/Lab-To-Do-List.md

 ## Lab3: Boundary Layers

-- Do we have enough pressure transducers of the right range?
+- Do we have enough pressure transducers of the right range? o According to old lab reports the BL tunnel goes up to about 15-16 m/s.
+So using a U=20m/s gives a max dynamic pressure of 240 Pa or 2.4 mBar.
+We have (7) 1kPa transducers that should do the trick (HSCXXX010MD), should order a couple more just to be safe.

 - ~~Add a pre-test with TA/Mike approval before going into wind tunnel~~

 - ~~Update lab manual accordingly~~